wagtail/wagtail/docs/wagtailsearch/for_python_developers.rst

 Basic usage
 ===========

-All searches are performed on Django QuerySets:
+All searches are performed on Django QuerySets.
+Wagtail provides a ``search`` method on the queryset for all page models:

 .. code-block:: python